ocf/ocfweb/ocfweb/docs/docs/staff/procedures/new-host.md

 Log back into the host and do `systemctl restart puppet` to start the Puppet run.
 Monitor the run with `journalctl -f`.
 Restart Puppet once or twice more until the configuration converges.

+### Step 4.1.
+Upgrade packages

+The first Puppet run and various other things may be broken if one or more packages are out of date, e.g. Puppet.
+Remedy this with an `apt-get update && apt-get upgrade`.